 Urea is a naturally occurring substance that has a high nitrogen count.
 In the usual fertilizer ratio of nitrogen, phosphorus and potassium, urea is 46-0-0.
-All plants need nitrogen, which directs the formation of green leafy growth, protein formation and drives the production of chlorophyll.
+All plants need nitrogen, which helps with the formation of green leafy growth and protein formation and drives the production of chlorophyll.

 Know Your Plant

+The best fertilizer for houseplants isn't the same for every plant, since each has its own needs.
 Not every houseplant is a heavy nitrogen user, which means it may not need the addition of nitrogen.
-Potted soils often have urea with ammonium sulfate incorporated into them, which slows the release of the urea.
+Potting mixes and fertilizers often have urea with ammonium sulfate incorporated into them, which slows the release of the urea.
 This provides enough nitrogen for most potted plants as long as they are re-potted every few years.

 Urea Effects in Soil

 Urea turns into ammonia with air exposure within a short period of time.
-For this reason it is mixed into soil or applied as a drench so the solution seeps in before it become toxic.
-Urea becomes a nitrate when it is mixed in soil and contacts water.
+For this reason, it's mixed into soil or applied as a drench so the solution seeps in before it become toxic.
+Urea becomes a nitrate when it's mixed in soil and contacts water.
 Within a few hours of application, foliage is noticeably greener.

 Application on Potted Indoor Plants

-Types of Urea Fertilizers
+Types of Urea Fertilizer

-Urea formaldehyde has only about 38 percent nitrogen.
-The formula decomposes with the assistance of micro-organisms and is therefore slower to release in winter.
-Isobutylidene diurea releases urea slowly as it dissolves.
-It is only slightly soluble in water so the process takes longer than the other formulations.
-It also only provides 31 percent nitrogen.
-The best formulation for potted indoor plants is crotonylidene diurea.
-It is a long-term, slow release formulation.
+Urea formaldehyde has only about 38 percent nitrogen and decomposes with the assistance of micro-organisms and is slower to release in winter.
+Isobutylidene diurea only provides 31 percent nitrogen and releases urea slowly as it dissolves.
+It's only slightly soluble in water, so the process takes longer than the other formulations.
+The best formulation for potted indoor plants is crotonylidene diurea, which is a long-term, slow-release formulation.